tweag/python-monorepo-example/content/blog/2017-12-21-reflection-tutorial.md

 It is easy to define `sort` from `sortBy` (`sort = sortBy compare`).
 But we needed the type class for type safety of the `SortedList` interface.
 What to do?
 We would need to use a value as a type class instance.
 Ooh!
-What may have sounded excentric when I first brought it up is now exactly what we need!
+What may have sounded eccentric when I first brought it up is now exactly what we need!

 As I said when I discussed the type of `merge`: one property of type